Xeus-Territory/obsidian_world/content/Tech Second Brain/Containerization/Helpful Pages & Articles.md

 - [kubeapps](https://github.com/vmware-tanzu/kubeapps): A web-based UI for deploying and managing applications in Kubernetes clusters
 - [kubeshark](https://github.com/kubeshark/kubeshark): The API traffic analyzer for Kubernetes providing real-time K8s
 - [lens](https://github.com/lensapp/lens): Lens - The way the world runs Kubernetes

+## Configuration Management

+- [Reloader](https://github.com/stakater/Reloader): A Kubernetes controller to watch changes in ConfigMap and Secrets and do rolling upgrades on Pods with their associated Deployment, StatefulSet, DaemonSet and DeploymentConfig
 ## Development Environment

 - [devspace](https://github.com/devspace-sh/devspace): The Fastest Developer Tool for Kubernetes